- Class Session: 1 days class / 2 sessions / morning / afternoon

 - The importance of controlling oven temperature to achieve a golden and evenly cooked crust.

-- Serving and Presentation: Learn how to slice and present your Tatin tart in an appealing way, showcasing the beautiful caramelized fruit.
+- Serving and Presentation: Learn how to slice and present your Tarte Tatin in an appealing way, showcasing the beautifully caramelised fruit.

 *Please note that the images shown are for advertising purposes only and may not accurately represent the final product.